 Financial difficulty assistance

 We understand there may be times when your personal circumstances change.
-You may experience an unexpected event or changes outside of your control like losing your job, suffering an illness or injury, or being affected by a natural disaster.
+You may experience an unexpected event or changes outside of your control like losing your job, suffering an illness or injury, being affected by a natural disaster, or a downturn in your business.

 As a result, if you can’t afford the minimum repayment on your loan or credit card, and would like us to consider if we can provide financial difficulty assistance, please contact us immediately.
 The sooner you contact us the sooner we can try to help you.